Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Theoretical Results

-The proposed MLE estimates within low-dimensional approximating family $\h\calP_K$ are shown to be consistent here.
+The proposed MLE estimates within low-dimensional approximating family $\h\calP_K$ are shown to be consistent.
 The MLE is computed with an additional i.i.d. sample $X_1, \dots, X_N$ of size $N$, of which the density $p$ is an independent copy of the random density.
 The approximating family $\h\calP_K$ is obtained from $n$ discretely observed training subpopulations each with $N_i \ge m$ observations.
-Theoretical results for this scenario that represents most practical computation are presented here, deferring results for MLE obtained within $\calP_K$ and $\tl\calP_K$ to the Supplementary Materials.
-For simplicity of notation, we use $\h p = \h p_{N, K} \in \h\calP_K$ to denote the MLE density estimate with parameter $\h \theta = \h\theta_{N, K}$ defined in \eqref{def:fpca.mle}.
+Theoretical results for this practical scenario are presented here, and results for MLE obtained within $\calP_K$ and $\tl\calP_K$ are included in the Supplementary Materials.
+For brevity, we use $\h p = \h p_{N, K} \in \h\calP_K$ to denote the MLE density estimate with parameter $\h \theta = \h\theta_{N, K}$ defined in \eqref{def:fpca.mle}.

-We base our consistency results on the following assumptions imposed on the covariance of the log-transformed random density.
+The consistency results rely on the following conditions imposed on the covariance of the log-transformed random density.

 \begin{enumerate}[label=(C\arabic*)] \item For process $f = \clog p \in L^2(\calT)$, the eigenvalues and eigenfunctions of the integral operator $\calG$ associated with the covariance function $G$ satisfy, as $J \toinf$,